Child Custody

 What are the Chances of a Father Getting Full Custody in Florida?

 In Florida, it is rare for either parent to get full custody of the child.
 However, it is not impossible.
 In order for a court to grant full custody to either parent, the court must determine that shared parental responsibility would be harmful to the children and not in their best interests.
 Therefore, in order for a father to get full custody in Florida, he must show the court that giving any parental responsibility to the mother would be detrimental to the children involved.
-Demonstrating that the mother is likely to undermine the relationship between the father and the children or that she is unlikely to adhere to the court-ordered time-sharing plan are two examples of circumstances that could result in full custody for the father.
-So as a father, you must show without a shadow of a doubt that you are the best parent and that the mother would be a terrible parent for your child.

-When spouses can't work out an agreeable schedule of visitation, then a court ordered schedule of visitation usually occurs.
-In this case, one or the other spouse may wish to change or increase the time they get to spend with their children.
-Any such changes require a legal application be made to the court.
 Other issues can arise, such as a spouse failing to keep their appointed scheduled visits, or keeping the children longer than authorized.
 These are all serious circumstances that are best addressed with the assistance of a professional who can direct you in your legal rights.
 Call us today to arrange an appointment to discuss your child custody issues.

-If you are considering divorce, contact Florida Divorce Lawyer Tauna R. Bogle, P.A. to discuss child custody and other key matters.
+If you are considering divorce, contact Florida divorce lawyer Tauna R. Bogle, P.A. to discuss child custody and other key matters.

 REASONS TO HIRE